DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 23.
 An applicant for a doctor of osteopathic medicine and surgery license shall

-satisfy the requirements of the code and the rules promulgated under the code, as well as
+satisfy the requirements of the code, the rules promulgated under the code, and all the

 (a) Provide the required fee and a completed application on a form provided by the